SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

 # Introduction

-> **VGM-LAB Game Dev Studios** - an independant video game development company, facing a significant challenge in maintaining effective virtual collaboration and communication as its <ins>reliance on remote work</ins> and <ins>Microsoft Teams</ins> has increased.
+> **VGM-LAB Game Dev Studios** - an independant video game development company, are facing a significant challenge in maintaining effective virtual collaboration and communication as its <ins>reliance on remote work</ins> and <ins>Microsoft Teams</ins> has increased.

 The company's open office layout and lack of soundproofing means that remote employees' microphones are picking up <ins>distracting background noise</ins> from their on-site colleagues' conversations and surrounding office equipment.